 W5LEX is the South Texas Amateur Radio Club station aboard the USS Lexington.

-QSL Requests should include a SASE and sent to the address on QRZ.com, Attn: W5LEX QSL Manager
+QSL Requests should include a SASE and sent to: W5LEX South Texas Amateur Radio Club P.O.
+Box 2182 Corpus Christi, TX 78403 Attn: W5LEX QSL Manager

 Currently updating logbook display.